Rhodomonas

-History of Knowledge
+History

 Discovery

 Rhodomonas was first described by G. Karsten in 1898 as a “strange, swimming organism”.
 The first indication of Rhodomonas’ existence was Karsten's observation of its proliferation in a sample containing diatoms, seashells, stones, and the brown algae Sphacelaria.
 Subsequently, Karsten established Rhodomonas baltica as the type species of the genus Rhodomonas.
 Karsten observed that Rhodomonas contained a red chloroplast, two posteriorly-oriented flagella originating from an anterior gullet, and a large nucleus in the middle of the cell.
 At the time of discovery, red flagellates were previously unknown and colour was used as the identifying feature of Rhodomonas.
 After discovery, there were multiple additions to the genus, including those by Lemmermann, Lohmann, Kylin, and Carter.
 Zimmermann later identified Karsten's “nucleus” as the cell's pyrenoid, based on its characteristic position within the cytoplasm.

-Taxonomic Status
+Taxonomic status

 Presently, there is criticism against retention of Rhodomonas as a genus.
 Given that current taxonomy for cryptomonads is based on cellular structures and Karsten did not describe those structures in the original study, some argue that it is impossible to verify if an organism matches Karsten's original sample at an ultrastructural level.
 Consequently, this raises doubt as to whether an organism that is placed in Rhodomonas truly belongs in that genus.
 With this perspective, there is support to transfer members of Rhodomonas to the synonymous genus Pyrenomonas.
 A countering argument is that Rhodomonas has historical priority as it was established before Pyrenomonas, and should continue to be used when referring to this genus.
 Currently, there is no definite resolution to this debate, and Rhodomonas and Pyrenomonas are used as synonyms.
 This is demonstrated in recent molecular phylogenies of cryptomonads, where it is established that Rhodomonas and Pyrenomonas are synonymous.

 Notably, in recent phylogenies based on molecular data, the genera Rhodomonas, Rhinomonas, and Storeatula are all grouped together based on shared similarity of the examined genetic sequences.
 Given how closely related these genera are, there is some uncertainty as to how distinct the genus Rhodomonas is from Rhinomonas and Storeatula.
 Dimorphism has been reported in cryptomonads and is hypothesized to apply to many genera, such that some currently existing genera may actually be different morphs of one group.
 Applying this to the context of Rhodomonas, the genus Storeatula has been suggested to be a possible alternating morphotype for Rhinomonas and Rhodomonas due to mixing of the three groups in molecular phylogenies.
 Further investigation is needed to better support these findings.

-Habitat and Ecology
+Habitat and ecology

 Rhodomonas resides in marine environments across the globe, with some reports of freshwater species.
 The first recorded sample of Rhodomonas was taken by G. Karsten from the Kieler Fjord of the Baltic Sea.
-The ideal temperature range of Rhodomonas in a natural environment is reported to be 9-10℃.
-Like many other cryptomonads, Rhodomonas species are photosynthetic.
+The ideal temperature range of Rhodomonas in a natural environment is reported to be 9-10°C. Like many other cryptomonads, Rhodomonas species are photosynthetic.
 It is currently unknown if they are capable of heterotrophy.